David Frost admits Brexit has made it ‘too much trouble’ for firms to trade with Northern Ireland

 “That’s why you are seeing some of the trade diversion and supply-chain issues to Northern Ireland that we’re seeing.”

-The admission came ahead of Lord Frost unveiling a new “approach” to the Northern Ireland Protocol next week, sparking fresh tensions with the EU.
+The admission came ahead of Lord Frost unveiling a new “approach” to the Northern Ireland protocol next week, sparking fresh tensions with the EU.

-The government insists the recent three-month truce over the sale of chilled meats and availability of medicines has failed to solve the crisis caused by the Protocol.
+The government insists that the recent three-month truce over the sale of chilled meats and availability of medicines has failed to solve the crisis caused by the protocol.

-Brussels has been accused of continued “intransigence” in the ongoing talks and of a “lack of understanding of the sensitivities in Northern Ireland”.
+Brussels has been accused of “intransigence” in the ongoing talks and of a “lack of understanding of the sensitivities in Northern Ireland”.

+Questioned by a Lords committee, Lord Frost refused to set out what his new approach might entail – beyond the aim to make goods “flow as freely as possibly between Great Britain and Northern Ireland”.

 Join our new commenting forum